 The Vice Chancellor for Finance and Administration is UW-Madison’s chief financial officer.
 Working closely with the Madison Budget Office, the Vice Chancellor is responsible for the development and implementation of the University’s operating and capital budgets.

 The Vice Chancellor for Finance & Administration Engagement, Inclusion and Diversity (EID) initiative was developed to address campus priorities of recruiting and retaining the best faculty and staff and enhancing diversity to ensure excellence in education and research.

-This plan outlines our efforts in Administration to align with the campus Strategic Framework and support Chancellor Martin’s commitment to campus-wide strategic priorities.
+This plan outlines our efforts in Administration to align with the campus Strategic Framework and support Chancellor Blank’s commitment to campus-wide strategic priorities.
 The Strategic Framework sets the tone for a proactive approach that will enable the University of Wisconsin–Madison to strengthen its standing as one of the world’s preeminent higher educational institutions.

 Institutional Statement on Diversity

 Diversity is a source of strength, creativity, and innovation for UW-Madison.
 We value the contributions of each person and respect the profound ways their identity, culture, background, experience, status, abilities, and opinion enrich the university community.
 We commit ourselves to the pursuit of excellence in teaching, research, outreach, and diversity as inextricably linked goals.